ataylor89/Shell/README.md

     make install

-This tells g++ to compile all of the source files, and link the object files into a binary named "Shell".
+This tells g++ to compile all of the source files, and link the object files into a binary named "Terminal".

 As an alternative, the project can be built with the command